thierrydrmv/thierrydrmv/README.md

   🎓 I'm graduated in Real Estate Business Technology

-   🚀 I’m currently studying at Trybe
+   🏢 I’m currently working at GSO medicina ocupacional

-   📝 I’m currently learning Java ☕
+   🚀 I’m currently learning .NET and entity

    💡 I like reading, playing sports and listening to music🎧